-The Rakuten Golden Eagles of Japan’s Pacific League have announced that they are getting ready to sign veteran outfielder/designated hitter Andruw Jones.
+The Rakuten Golden Eagles of Japan’s Pacific League have announced that they are getting ready to sign veteran outfielder/designated hitter Andruw Jones, reports the Associated Press:

 The Rakuten Eagles of Japan's Pacific League say they are set to sign veteran major league outfielder Andruw Jones.

 The Golden Eagles are playing Jones roughly $3.5 million, including signing bonus, base salary and performance bonuses, to play in Japan, according to Patrick Newman of NPB Tracker.
 To put this in perspective, the 35-year-old has earned $3.5 million in base salary over the past two seasons.